2013 Toyota Corolla Interior

 - "Again, if you want to see a great looking interior at a sub-$20K price, look inside a Hyundai Elantra, Ford Focus or Mazda3." -- Edmunds (2012)

 The Toyota Corolla seats five.
 Its front seats receive mostly positive comments.
 Some test drivers find that there is enough headroom for tall adults and that it’s easy for the driver to access the interior controls.
 However, a few reviewers think that it’s difficult to find a comfortable driving position because the steering wheel is hard to adjust.
-Like many small cars, some reviewers say the Corolla’s back seat isn’t very spacious and lacks room for tall adults.
+As with many small cars, some reviewers say the Corolla’s back seat isn’t very spacious and lacks room for tall adults.